Refuse the Sucker’s Choice

-I’m an “and” kind of a guy, so this nugget certainly resonates with me.
-Here’s my key take aways:
+I’m an “and” kind of a guy, so turning this OR that into this AND that certainly resonates with me.

 - Don’t fall prey to a Sucker’s Choice.
 A Sucker’s Choice is a this or a that, an either / or … etc. The assumption is that you have to trade one thing for another.